 Different liquidators specialise in different types of business or industry.
 Choosing a liquidator that has an intimate knowledge of your business area will increase the chances of everything running smoothly, which can only be to everybody’s benefit.

 Over time a good liquidator will earn a reputation for the quality of the work they do and this can often be the best way to judge a company.
 If you are not personally familiar with the reputations of your potential liquidators, talk to business contacts who have had experience in this area.
-You can also check with ASIC to see if any complaints have been made against any of the companies that you are looking at.

 Two of the key attributes you are looking for in a liquidator are efficiency and sensitivity to a difficult situation.
 You have the opportunity to get a feel for how well potential liquidators will perform in this area before you make any commitment.
 When you make enquiries, take note of how they are dealt with.
-A professional and courteous approach at this stage does not guarantee the same during the liquidationitself, but it is a good indicator.
+A professional and courteous approach at this stage does not guarantee the same during the liquidation itself, but it is a good indicator.
 Certainly if you are unhappy with the treatment you receive when choosing your liquidator, it is unlikely to improve once your business has been secured.